fantastic001/VertexVoyage/doc/Seminar2/paper.md

 title: "Evaluation and analysis of graph vertex embeddings based on information-oriented random walks in distributed environment with community-aware vertex partitioning"
 author: "Stefan Nožinić"
 abstract: |
-  This paper explores the evaluation and analysis of graph vertex embeddings in a distributed environment, focusing on community-aware vertex partitioning to enhance the time efficiency of embeddings and reduce the need for network communication during the embedding generation process.
-The study investigates various partitioning algorithms and embedding methods, assessing their effectiveness in capturing community structures and generating meaningful embeddings for large-scale graphs.
-Experimental results demonstrate the benefits of community-aware partitioning in improving embedding quality and efficiency in distributed settings.
+  This paper presents an evaluation and analysis of graph vertex embeddings generated using information-oriented random walks in a distributed environment with community-aware vertex partitioning.
+The study focuses on the effectiveness of community-aware partitioning methods in preserving the structural properties of the graph while generating high-quality embeddings.
+The performance of the proposed approach is assessed through various metrics, including embedding quality, partition quality, and balance of partitions.
+The results demonstrate that community-aware partitioning significantly improves the quality of embeddings and reduces the need for network communication during the embedding generation process.
+This work contributes to the understanding of distributed graph embedding techniques and highlights the importance of considering community structures in large-scale graph processing.
 bibliography: ./refs.bib
 ---